 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The lesis whatsbever were carried but to the system of apphances.
-The system was turned off at the time of our inspection.
-The property is centrally heated by means of a gas fired system, comprising a combination boiler located in the kitchen.
-Heating to the rooms is provided by water filled radiators.
-The system is of a type designed to provide instantaneous hot water upon demand.
+The property is centrally heated by means of a gas fired back boiler located in the living room.
+Heating to rooms is provided by water filled radiators.
+Hot water is supplied from the central heating boiler.
+The foam insulated hot water cylinder is located in the roof space.

 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Mains drainage is understood to be connected.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 The property has smoke and carbon monoxide detection devices installed.
 Scottish government regulations came into effect on 1st February 2022 which requires each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then a carbon monoxide alarm fitted.
-Purchasers should satisfy themselves with regards to compliance.
+Upgrading is required to comply with these regulations.

-Any additional limits to inspection The property was inspected within the limits imposed by occupation which included, throughout, closely nailed and fixed fitted carpeting, floor coverings, stored items and furnishings etc. The owner's personal belongings were not removed from cupboards.
+Any additional limits to inspection The property was inspected within the limits imposed by closely nailed and fixed fitted carpeting, floor coverings.
 It will be appreciated that parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 This report does not constitute a full and detailed description of the property and a structural investigation was not carried out.
 No inspection was undertaken of woodwork or other parts of the structure which are covered, unexposed or otherwise inaccessible and as a result no guarantee can be given that such parts of the structure are free from rot, beetle or other defects.
 No removal of internal linings has been carried out in order to ascertain the condition of hidden parts and no warranty can be given regarding the areas not specifically referred to in this report.
 The external building fabric has been inspected from ground level only from the subjects grounds and where possible from adjoining public property.
 Exposure work has not been carried out.
 It was dry on the date of inspection.
 Leakage and water penetration may only be visible to building components such as roof spaces, rainwater goods, around chimney breasts, window openings, etc. These are sometimes only visible during or immediately after, adverse weather conditions.
 Similarly, sometimes defects in rainwater goods are only apparent during, or after heavy rainfall.
-No sight was gained to the flat roofs from ground level and as such we cannot comment on their condition.
-Flat roofs can fail without warning.
 The report does not include an asbestos inspection.
 However, asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported and you have concerns you should engage a qualified asbestos surveyor.
-Our inspection of the roof void was restricted to a head and shoulders inspection due to limited overhead height and insulation material present between and over the joists.
+Access was obtained into the roof space however our inspection was restricted due to boarding to the ceiling joists, the presence of insulation and a material laid across the rafters.
+No sub-floor inspection was possible due to there being no apparent means of access.
 No close inspection was possible to enclosed areas beneath and around washing appliances and sanitary fittings.